v-scornell/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex1_Exchange_Online.md

 ### Task 8 – Manage Connection Filters

-Holly has been contacted by Adatum’s CTO.
-He is upset that he keeps finding email from friends and business associates in his junk email folder, and he’s even had email blocked entirely by a spam filter.
+Holly has been contacted by Adatum’s CTO, who's upset that he keeps finding email from friends and business associates in his junk email folder.
+He’s even had email blocked entirely by a spam filter.
 He has asked Holly to address this problem by making sure that email sent from people who are trusted doesn’t become blocked.

-Holly has investigated the situation and has found that in Microsoft 365, you can create a connection filter policy that defines a list of IP addresses you trust.
+Holly has investigated the situation and has found that in Microsoft 365, you can create a connection filter policy that defines a list of IP addresses that you trust.
 This is known as an Allow list, or Safe Sender list.
 You can also create a Blocked senders list, which is a list of IP addresses (typically from known spammers) that you never want to receive email messages from.